BestTimesToVisit.com Logo

 Germany's extensive rail network is the backbone of Bavarian travel, connecting major cities like Munich, Nuremberg, and Augsburg, as well as smaller towns and scenic routes.
 It's efficient, comfortable, and offers a fantastic way to see the countryside.

 Cost:Varies widely.
-A single ticket from Munich to Füssen (Neuschwanstein Castle) can range from €20-€40.
-Regional day tickets (e.g., Bayern Ticket) offer unlimited travel within Bavaria for a group for around €29-€47.
+A single ticket from Munich to Füssen (Neuschwanstein Castle) can range from €20-€50.
+Regional day tickets (e.g., Bayern Ticket) offer unlimited travel within Bavaria for a day for around €25 for one person, increasing slightly for groups.

-Bavarian Regional Buses
+Regional Buses (RVO/MVV)

 Car Rental